Shabib-Ahmed/ServerMonitor/README.md

 # ServerMonitor

-An OpenWRT shell package that monitors a home server and sends email alerts on state changes (up to down, down to up).
+Multiple scripts that monitor a home server and sends email alerts on state changes, (Temperature and Silent Reboots being worked on).

-Written to run on an old repurposed router with minimal dependencies and no daemons.
+Written to run on an old repurposed router with minimal dependencies.

 ## How it works